I've been diagnosed with LADA — latent autoimmune diabetes in adults. What's the difference between it and other forms of diabetes?

 If you've been diagnosed with type 2 diabetes and you're lean and physically active or you've recently lost weight without effort, talk with your doctor about whether your current treatment is still the best one for you.

-At first, LADA can be managed by controlling your blood sugar with diet, weight reduction if appropriate, exercise and, possibly, oral medications.
-But as your body gradually loses its ability to produce insulin, insulin shots will eventually be needed.
+At first, LADA can be managed by controlling your blood sugar with diet, losing weight if appropriate, exercise and, possibly, oral medications.
+But as your body gradually loses its ability to produce insulin, you'll eventually need insulin shots.

 More research is needed before the best way to treat LADA is established.
 Talk with your doctor about the best LADA treatment options for you.
 As with any type of diabetes, you'll need close follow-up to minimize progression of your diabetes and potential complications.